 Become a Corporate Angel Tree Partner

 Please consider serving with The Salvation Army of Greater Chattanooga as a Corporate Angel Tree Partner.
-As a Corporate Angel Tree Partner, you'll set up a Christmas tree in a common area at his location.
-The Salvation Army brings paper Angel tags for you to decorate your tree.
+As a Corporate Angel Tree Partner, you'll set up a Christmas tree in a common area at your location.
+The Salvation Army brings colorful paper Angel tags for you to decorate your tree.
 Each tag contains the name, age, gender and special items needed for a child or senior.
-Your co-workers, church, club or other organization members will select one or more "Angels" for whom to shop.
+Your co-workers, church or club members will then select one or more "Angels" for whom to shop.
 The gifts they purchase are to be returned to your location.

-Just determine how many angels you want to help this year, and The Salvation Army will supply the number of Angel tags needed along with storage bags and a "how-to" packet.
-Someone from your group will be responsible for the management of your Angels.
-That person will make sure all Angels are adopted and all gifts are returned on time as well as arrange to have the gifts dropped off or picked up at the end of the campaign.
+Please determine how many angels you want to help this year, and The Salvation Army will bring you the Angel tags, gift storage bags and other information you'll need.
+Assign someone from your group to be responsible for the management of your Angel Tree.
+That person makes sure all Angels are adopted and all gifts are returned on time, and also arranges to have the gifts dropped off or picked up the first week of December.
 Call 423-756-1023 or email Gordon Hall at Gordon_Hall@uss.salvationarmy.org .

 Angel Tree History